GoodBotCo/GoodBotCo.github.io/_posts/2016-10-01-how-stateful-web-applications-work.md

 So Rails first (as it's still our favorite).
 We move all the CPU intensive tasks or tasks that do not require the request/response cycle to be blocked, to background jobs.
 So a typical flow of receiving an event, and broadcasting it to clients would go through the following steps:

 - Client sends an event to the Channel
-- Channel enqueues a job for the same
+- Channel enqueues a job
 - The background jobs library (Sidekiq/Resque) will run the respective worker
 - Worker passes the event to the pubsub adapter
 - Pubsub adapter pushes the event to the broadcast server